SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 The pad field in the `XPAD` payload type has the same semantics as the pad field in the other payload types.
 The Source VID is the source VID as per the ESSR format, i.e. encrypt source.

-The count portion of the payload count codes `-Z##` or `-0Z#####`, is computed as the number of following quadlets/triplets in the payload starting with the payload type field and includes the pad field.
+The count portion of the payload count codes `-Z##` or `--Z#####`, is computed as the number of following quadlets/triplets in the payload starting with the payload type field and includes the pad field.

 #### Pad Payload in Open Mode
 | TSP Payload Group |   Payload Type   | Source VID | Pad |